alexta69/metube/README.md

 ## Build and run locally

-Make sure you have node.js installed.
+Make sure you have node.js and Python 3.8 installed.

 ```bash
 cd metube